BrightID/TheLAOProposal/actions.md

 The LAO will grant funds to BrightID's administrative DAO (BBIZ DAO) at its [Aragon agent address](https://mainnet.aragon.org/#/brightidbiz/organization): `0x7ea598f29812673975334c1445ae5c9158b66cb8`.

 #### Purchase Subs
-BBIZ DAO's agent will interact with the sponsorship dashboard to buy 50,000 dai worth of Subs.
+BBIZ DAO's agent will interact with the sponsorship dashboard to buy $50,000 worth of Subs.

 #### Returning Subs as tribute
 BBIZ DAO's agent will create a proposal to tribute the acquired Subs to The LAO.
 No shares or other tokens will be granted to BBIZ DAO in return.